gahan-corporation/wyatt/docs/setup/enterprise.rst

     $ python3 /usr/bin/gerp.py -d <database_name> -i web_enterprise --stop-after-init

-* You should be able to connect to your Odoo Enterprise instance using your usual mean of identification.
+* You should be able to connect to your Gerp Enterprise instance using your usual mean of identification.
-  You can then link your database with your Odoo Enterprise Subscription by entering the code you received by e-mail in the form input
+  You can then link your database with your Gerp Enterprise Subscription by entering the code you received by e-mail in the form input